-Here, we have two parameters of type TokenStream; the first is for the contents of the attribute itself: the GET, "/" part.
+Here, we have two parameters of type TokenStream.
+The first is for the contents of the attribute: the GET, "/" part.
 The second is the body of the item the attribute is attached to: in this case, fn index() {} and the rest of the function’s body.

-Other than that, attribute-like macros work the same way as custom derive macros: create a crate with the proc-macro crate type and implement a function that generates the code you want!
+Other than that, attribute-like macros work the same way as custom derive macros: you create a crate with the proc-macro crate type and implement a function that generates the code you want!

 Function-like macros

-Finally, function-like macros define macros that look like function calls.
-For example, an sql! macro that might be called like so:
+Function-like macros define macros that look like function calls.
+Similarly to macro_rules! macros, they’re more flexible than functions in that they can take an unknown number of arguments, for example.
+However, macro_rules! macros can only be defined using the match-like syntax we discussed in the section “Declarative Macros with macro_rules! for General Metaprogramming” on page XX.
+Function-like macros take a TokenStream parameter and their definition manipulates that TokenStream using Rust code as the other two types of procedural macros do.
+An example of a function-like macro is an sql! macro that might be called like so:

 let sql = sql!(SELECT * FROM posts WHERE id=1);

-This macro would parse the SQL statement inside of it and check that it’s syntactically correct.
-This macro would be defined like this:
+This macro would parse the SQL statement inside it and check that it’s syntactically correct, which is much more complex processing than a macro_rules! macro can do.
+The sql! macro would be defined like this:

 #[proc_macro]